FeistyKit/quickstudy/README.md

 #                      │              │         │                             ┌────────┘ │                             │
 #                      │              │         Not all options have to be used.         │                             │
 #                      │              │                                                  │                             │
-#                      │              │                                                  This separates the regular que stion from the
+#                      │              │                                                  This separates the regular question from the
 #                      │              │                                                  start of the answers and each answer from the
 # The user can input four items from the first list (spring,                             next.
 However, you can't go back to questions
 # summer, fall, winter) in any order here.
 No repeats, though!                           after putting this in!